 A description of the ideas and events that took place and shaped the Tankerhoosen Valley.
 Included is Talcottville as a Company Town, the Blizzard of 1888, Thomas Hooker & the Old Connecticut Path and the Vernon Highway Bypass.

 » Go to Events

-The significant historical places in the Valley including mill sites, houses, villages and cemeteries.
-Information is available on our cemeteries, Dobsonville and some of our mills.
+Some of the significant historical places in the Valley including houses, villages and cemeteries.

 » Go to Places

 Cotton mills in Vernon began on the Tankerhoosen River, but there were also a number of grist, oil, saw and cider mills in the valley; many that disappeared from memory.